HomeContactBlogAbout usLinks

 The Red Arrows (Royal Air Force Aerobatic Team)

-The Red Arrows arguably are probably one of the best Air display teams in the World.
-They have been thrilling people throughout the World for over Forty years.
-The Red Arrows are officially known as the Royal Air Force Aerobatic team.
-They are the Aerobatic display team of the Royal Air Force, based at RAF Scampton in Lincolnshire (soon moving to RAF Waddington).
-The Red Arrows were formed in 1964 with seven Folland Gnat training Aircraft, which were increased to nine Aircraft in 1966.
-They operated with the Gnat until late 1979, when they received the BAE Hawk.
+The Red Arrows are probably one of the best air display teams in the world.
+They have been thrilling people throughout the world for nearly fifty years.
+The Red Arrows are officially known as The Royal Air Force Aerobatic Team.
+They are based at RAF Scampton in Lincolnshire.
+The Red Arrows were formed in 1964 with seven Folland Gnat training aircraft, which was increased to nine aircraft in 1966.
+They operated with the Gnat until late 1979, when they received the Hawk T1.

 Photos by Wayne Willday